Hamrounmh/Finding_connexes_components_in_Facebook_graphs/README.md

 - For large graphes you need to execute a AWS  calculatings machine, flow the steps in file : Hadoop-MR-Spark-on-AWS-viaRosettaHub_explications.pdf
 # Links :
 to dowload the files in your AWS machine, links are in file Download&tesst.
-#Results :
+# Results :
-The result of execution of these algorithmes is at file :
+The result of execution of these algorithmes is at file : Final_results_and_explanations.pdf